Last Updated on April 6, 2022 by Janine

 Budget

-Budget travelers will appreciate not only the affordable rates but also the central location of this delightful hostel.
+Budget travelers will appreciate not only the affordable rates but also the central location of this hostel.
 The dorm rooms are clean, the communal spaces are large and comfortable, and the staff is friendly and happy to help with anything you need.
-This hostel is right in downtown Xalapa so finding a taxi will never be a challenge and there are plenty of affordable dining options as well as a grocery store, and multiple mercados within walking distance.
+This hostel is right in downtown Xalapa so finding a taxi will never be a challenge.
+There are plenty of affordable dining options as well as a grocery store and multiple mercados within walking distance.

 Click here to check current rates!